ryane/ansible-ruby/README.md

     # The location on the server where the Ruby source will be downloaded and compiled
     ruby_temp_directory: /usr/local/src

+    # The location on the server where the Ruby version will be installed.
+Ruby binaries will be symlinked into /usr/local/bin
+    ruby_install_directory: /opt

     # The list of apt packages that need to be installed to build ruby:
     ruby_apt_dependencies:
       - autoconf